2023 Best Fine & Studio Arts Schools in the Southwest Region

 Read full report on Fine & Studio Arts at The University of Texas at Austin

 Out of the 53 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - Kingsville landed the # 3 spot on the list.
-Texas A&M Kingsville is a medium-sized public school located in the town of Kingsville.
+Texas A&M Kingsville is a moderately-sized public school located in the town of Kingsville.

-Out of the 53 schools in the Southwest Region that were part of this year’s ranking, Oklahoma State University - Main Campus landed the # 4 spot on the list.
-Located in the town of Stillwater, OSU is a public college with a very large student population.
+A rank of #4 on this year’s list means Oklahoma State University - Main Campus is a great place for fine and studio arts students.
+Located in the distant town of Stillwater, OSU is a public school with a fairly large student population.

 After completing their degree, Fine Arts graduates from OSU carry an average student debtload of $22,250.